 Week seventeen Week eighteen Week nineteen week twenty Grocery store 2 packets Digestive biscuits Assorted plastic containers with lids Dry cereal First Aid Supplies Anti-diarrhoea medication Antiseptic To do: Arrange for a friend or neighbour to help your children if you are not able to respond or are at work.
-Check with your child's school or daycare centre to find out about their emergency plans Hardware store "Child proof" latches or other fasteners for your cupboards Double-sided tape or Velcro® fasteners to secure moveable objects Plastic bucket with tight lid Plastic sheeting To do: To do: Arrange for someone to install latches on cupboards and secure moveable objects Put away a blanket or sleeping bag for each household member Purchase and have installed an emergency escape ladder for upper storey windows if needed Grocery store 1 box quick-energy snacks Comfort food (such as sweets, biscuits, chocolate) Plastic wrap Aluminium foil Also denture care items if needed.
+Check with your child's school or daycare centre to find out about their emergency plans ## Child proof' latches or other fasteners for your cupboards Double-sided tape or Velcro® fasteners to secure moveable objects Plastic bucket with tight lid Plastic sheeting To do: Grocery store 1 box quick-energy snacks Comfort food (such as sweets, biscuits, chocolate) Plastic wrap Aluminium foil Also denture care items if needed.
 To do: Review your insurance coverage with your insurance coverage with your insurance companies to be sure you are covered for disasters that may occur in your area.
 Update as needed.
-In New Zealand, the Earthquake Commission Act 1993 means that you should have automatic cover with your house/ contents insurance.
+In New Zealand, the Earthquake Commission Act 1993 means that you should have automatic cover with your house/contents insurance.
 First Aid supplies Camping or utility knife Work gloves Safety goggles Disposable dust masks Specialty Store Extra battery for motorised mobility aids.
 To do: Find out about your workplace disaster plan If you can, make a tape or take photos of your house contents for insurance purposes.
 Send copies to an out of town friend or family member for safe keeping.

-One for each member of the household 1Make sure to keep a check on expiry dates
+^{}One for each member of the household

+Make sure to keep a check on expiry dates